artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 {{< figure src="../assets/39_aggregating-funnel.png" caption="Figure 6.7 A generic data aggregation workflow. " >}}

-Aggregation of data was also necessary in providing meaningful results.
+Aggregation of data was also necessary for providing meaningful results.
 Plotting too many data points would produce too much noise, inhibiting the user from understanding and interpreting the data correctly.

-Data aggregation reduces the number of writes since the amount of test results are reduced before they reach the database.
+Data aggregation reduces the number of writes since the number of test results is reduced before they reach the database.
 Reads also go down, since Artemis’ Grafana dashboard does not need to query as many data points to display results.

 A solution was needed that would allow Artemis to funnel test results from all containers into a central location, where the aggregation of said results could proceed.
 Two approaches were considered to solve this problem.